 For example, if you pursue an e-commerce business model, you could try to acquire new customers by promoting products with negative contribution margins, i.e. you sell products at a loss.
 Selling negative contribution margin products is generally not a good idea, unless the customers acquired through this specific marketing campaign do also purchase additional positive gross margin products in the future.
 While the marketing campaigns first generate a loss, they may create long-term profits.
 Certainly, you can also experiment with campaigns and compare their success with each other.

-Reason 5: It helps you turn new customers into loyal customers
+Cohort analysis helps you turn new customers into loyal customers

 Sustainable high growth is not only a result of successful customer acquisition, but also of strong customer retention.
 The longer you can retain your customers and the longer your customers return to buy your products and services, the bigger your existing customer and revenue basis gets.
 As it is usually also cheaper to retain your customers than to acquire new customers, improving your customer retention is also a more cost-efficient way to grow your business.